12 Events and their construction

 “On the Theory of Knowledge, Theory of Progress”, The Arcades Project, p.
 461, W. Benjamin

-In this chapter, we will deconstruct the event of the global pandemic (2020-2023) on several registers with a focus on the relations of power.
+In this chapter, we will deconstruct the event of the global pandemic (2020-2023) in several registers with a focus on relations of power.
 Drawing from process philosophy, we will propose a performative conception of power that eschews generalization insofar as incompressible data enters into every instantiation of the assemblages that make up political realities.
-Our style in this chapter will be eminently deconstructive in order to stay close to the sense of ontological incompleteness of any phenomena insofar as phenomenal character is imbued with the qualities of theoretical apparatus in contrast to a secure sense of presence that undergirds positivistic and representational sociopolitical research.
+Our style in this chapter will be eminently deconstructive in order to stay close to the sense of ontological incompleteness of any phenomenon insofar as phenomenal character is necessarily imbued with the qualities of specific theoretical apparatuses in each instance—in sharp contrast to a secure sense of presence that undergirds positivistic and representational sociopolitical research.

-Derrida uses the concept of supplement to draw attention to ways in which presence always requires an extra but necessary component that allows communicability, an image of the complete message.
-In this chapter, turning towards what’s often represented as a case of public health, we will offer critical commentaries on biopolitical and post-biopolitical apparatus and gestures, performances of sovereignty and transformation of mourning as supplements through which we will navigate the borders of the event.
+Derrida uses the concept of the supplement to draw attention to the ways in which presence always requires an extra but necessary component that allows communicability and an image of the complete message.
+In this chapter, turning towards what’s often represented as a case of public health, we will offer critical commentaries on biopolitical and post-biopolitical apparatuses and gestures, performances of sovereignty and the transformation of mourning as supplements through which we will navigate the borders of the event.
 These explorations will contribute to a non-totalized, perhaps a cubist, picture of the pandemic as an event.

 Events, technologies and political methods